selafitriadewi/UASMobile/README.md

 # UASMobile
-THIs project was create to fullfill my final mobile learning implementing Firebase
+This project was create to fullfill my final mobile learning implementing Firebase thats build notelist for android